mavjs/mavjs.github.io-hugo/content/post/experience-atomic-red-team/index.md

 * AtomicTestHarnesses - A PowerShell module for executing many variations of an attack technique at once.[^4]
 * Chain Reactor - A tool for testing detection and response coverage on Linux machines.[^5]

-In this post we will only talk about Atomic Red Team - the library of tests & `Invoke-AtomicRedTeam` - the powershell framework to run the tests.
+In this post it will only be about Atomic Red Team - the library of tests & `Invoke-AtomicRedTeam` - the powershell framework to run the tests.

+## Security Monitoring and role of testing defenses
+Security monitoring involves collection and analysis of information to detect suspicious behaviour and or unauthorised system changes on an organization's network.
+This includes defining what types of behaviour and changes should trigger (an) alert(s), and what actions are to be taken.

+Think of it this way, just because an organization has put up gates around the building and also have guards, does not mean other essential entrances are without locks.
+There would still be regular maintenance on the physical structures of the gates, door locks, reviewing of policies and background checks of guards, etc.
+Similar here, just because there are network and host security monitoring setup with triggers and actions for alerts defined, the work does not stop here.
+The organization will have to stay up to date with new vulnerabilities, techniques and regularly reassess whether those triggers and or actions are enough.

+This is where a test framework like Atomic Red Team comes in, especially, for organizations that cannot spend a lot of resources around research on vulnerabilities and techniques, can make use of such a test framework to help in developing more security monitoring alert triggers, use cases or to create tests for already deployed triggers to make sure those work as intended regularly.

 # Lab Overview
 {{< figure src="/img/lab-example.png" >}}